galax19ksh/Manipuri-NLP/README.md

 # Advancements-in-Manipuri-NLP
 My repo "Advancements in Manipuri NLP" will provide a comprehensive study of research papers regarding Natural Language Processing (NLP) applications and developments of Manipuri language.
 It could be regarded as one of those "awesome" github repos for curated stuffs.

+Note: This is a work in progress.
+I will be updating every now and then.

 ## Introduction
 Manipuri (Meiteilon), a language of Tibo-Burman origin is the official language and lingua franca of the northeast Indian state of Manipur.
 Despite its status as one of India's 22 Scheduled languages and a communication tool for over 1.5 million speakers across states like Manipur, Assam and Tripura, Manipuri remains a low resource language, impeded by sparse annotated data and technological advancements.
 While Manipuri boasts a rich morphology, complex agglutinative structure, and unique SOV word order, it also presents a thrilling challenge for NLP researchers.
 This is further compounded by its monosyllabic and compounding nature.
 Despite these complexities, researchers have made commendable strides in NLP applications like Part-of-Speech tagging, Name Entity Recognition, and machine translation.